Working with Animations in PowerPoint Library

 Entrance effects can be set to enter the objects with animations during slide show.
 Emphasis effects animate the objects on the spot.
 Exit effects allow objects to leave the slide show with animations.
 Motion Paths allow objects to move around the slide show.
 Each effect contains variables such as start (On click, with previous and after previous), delay, speed, repeat, and trigger.
 This makes animations more flexible and interactive.

-Syncfusion Presentation library allows you to animate the text, pictures, shapes, tables, SmartArt graphics, and charts in PowerPoint presentation.
+The Syncfusion® Presentation library allows you to animate text, pictures, shapes, tables, SmartArt graphics, and charts in a PowerPoint presentation.

 Adding animation effect to shapes

-Animation effects can be added to shapes, images, tables, charts and SmartArt diagrams.
-The following code example demonstrates how to add an animation effect to an shape.
+Animation effects can be added to shapes, images, tables, charts, and SmartArt diagrams.
+The following code example demonstrates how to add an animation effect to a shape.

 //Create an instance for PowerPoint